Juliette Motamed

 Juliette Motamed is a British actress and musician.
 She makes music and DJs under the moniker AZADI.mp3.
-On television, she is known for her role in the Channel 4 sitcom We Are Lady Parts (2021–).
+On television, she is known for her role in the Channel 4 sitcom We Are Lady Parts (2021–2024).
 Her films include Magic Mike's Last Dance (2023).

-Early life
+Early life and education

 Motamed was born to Iranian parents and moved from Sweden to England at one year old.
 She grew up in North London.

+Motamed studied English at University of Bristol and graduated in 2016.
+Her final-year dissertation was titled, “America never was America to me: Exploring the relationship between Claudia Rankine’s ‘Citizen’, Kendrick Lamar’s ‘To Pimp a Butterfly’ and contemporaneous activism”.
+As a student, Motamed was a contributor to the online magazine Gal-dem (which ceased publication in 2023).

 Career

+Acting

-In 2019, Motamed starred in the short film Pagans and released tracks such as "Aphrodite".
-Working with NTS Radio's WIP artist development programme, Motamed released her conceptual three-track debut EP Summer in the Crypt later that year.
+In 2019, Motamed starred in the short film Pagans.

 Having appeared in Nida Manzoor's 2018 comedy short Lady Parts, Motamed reprised her role as punk drummer Ayesha in the Channel 4 sitcom We Are Lady Parts in 2021, marking her television debut.
+She reprised the role in the sitcom's second series.

+Motamed made her feature film debut as dancer Hannah in the 2023 comedy-drama Magic Mike's Last Dance, the third and final instalment in the Magic Mike trilogy with Channing Tatum and Salma Hayek.

+Music

+As Azadi.mp3, Motamed released two singles, "Who is" and "Aphrodite", on 8 January 2019.
+Working with NTS Radio's WIP artist development programme, Motamed released her conceptual three-track debut EP, Summer in the Crypt, later that year.

-She is set to return for the sitcom's second series.
-Also in 2021, Motamed released the single "NAZAR".
+In 2021, Motamed released the single "NAZAR".
 The following year, she took part in Radio Alhara's Sonic Liberation Front stream held in protest of the death of Mahsa Amini.

-Motamed made her feature film debut as dancer Hannah in the 2023 comedy-drama Magic Mike's Last Dance, the third and final installment in the Magic Mike trilogy with Channing Tatum and Salma Hayek.
-That summer, she featured in the inaugural Another Sky Festival for SWANA artists and on Intended Consequence, a compilation of electronic music by Iranian women and non-binary people.
+In 2023, Azadi.mp3 featured in the inaugural Another Sky Festival for SWANA artists and on Intended Consequence, a compilation of electronic music by Iranian women and non-binary people.
+Her contribution to the collection, "Empty Platform", was noted for sampling protest chants mixed in with heavy percussive beats.

+In 2024, Azadi.mp3 released an EP entitled Control, which was positively reviewed.
+The Clash magazine described the record as "technically skilful" and "emotionally impactful", praising Motamed's ability to "merg[e] aspects of their heritage with a desire for free-thinking musicality".
+Metal characterised the EP as "a frenetic, challenging, yet ultimately mesmerising voyage through the artist's psyche of cultural identity and late-stage capitalist anxieties".

+Motamed released another EP, Note to Self in 2025, pledging to donate all proceeds from record sales as well as merchandise to The Sameer Project, a charity providing aids in Gaza, Palestine.

 On the side, Motamed gives Ableton lessons.